 At first, her inquisitive nature led her to pursue a career in journalism.
 She was accepted into the Grady College of Journalism at the University of Georgia — a top program in its field.
 During her last year, she had the honor of being chosen as an Intern and then a freelancer at ABC WSBTV, Channel Two Action News in Atlanta, Georgia.
 Meanwhile, her interest in law further developed in college when she witnessed acts of injustice affecting those around her.
 It was then that her career path became clear —she wanted to protect herself and help protect others.
 Her passion for law outweighed her passion as a journalist, and in 2004 she was given an opportunity to work at a general practice law firm in Suwanee, Georgia.

-Sara also worked with the United States Attornery's Office, District of Puerto Rico where she was assigned to the Organized Crime Drug Enforcement Task Force (OCDETF).
-After many years of experience, she finally achieved her dream of opening her own boutique law firm in the Heart of Buckhead.
+Sara also worked with the United States Attorney's Office, District of Puerto Rico where she was assigned to the Organized Crime Drug Enforcement Task Force (OCDETF).
 What is the difference between Sara and other lawyers, you may wonder?
 Sara's strength lies in her compassionate approach to law and believes that humans make mistakes.
 She serves each and every client without judgement and provides results.

 A former coworker even told Sara that this career "has been written in the stars" for her.